Miura-Ori

 Figure 2.
 Folding the Miura-ori pattern

 We fold the accordion in these mutually parallel lines.
-Now we have all the necessary folds of the resulting pattern, but some are bent in a different direction than we need.
+At this point, all the necessary creases for the final pattern are in place — but some of them are folded in the wrong direction.

 Figure 3.
 Folding the Miura-ori pattern

-We unfold and rearrange the accordion so that the individual broken lines become ridges and valleys in an alternating manner.
+We unfold and rearrange the accordion so that the individual crease lines become alternating ridges and valleys.

 Figure 4.
 Folding the Miura-ori pattern